 Many mobile searches result in a phone call.
 Be sure to have someone ready to take those phone calls.

 5. Get Social

 If you are not using Facebook, Yelp, And many of the other great social media outlets you are missing out on a great deal of customers!
 About 30% of Facebook users only use a mobile device to access it.

 6. Connect Google Services

 The benefit of doing this extra work is almost immediate for having a localized content rank.
 Connect your Google services first, and you are more likely to be able to verify via the Web or a phone call.
 This can save heartache later if you have a lot of remote locations.
 Use a combination of Google Webmaster Tools, Google+, and Google Analytics to ensure your results will satisfy all requirements.

 7. Make Use of Mobile Menus

-Make use of the mobile menu.
+Make use of the mobile menu on your website design.
 If the customer is confused it will lose business for you.
-Use the menu strategically and go beyond home or about but also include product, search, or chat options.
+Use the menu strategically and go beyond the home or about but also include product, search, or chat options.

-Remember when customer are searching on their mobile device it is more than likley it is a local search.
+Remember when the customer is searching on their mobile device it is more than likely it is a local search.

 Contact WebMarkets for details.